jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d7086d4066dac7142a6d799
+id: 5d7088d2066dac7142a6d79a
-title: Part 71
+title: Part 72
 challengeType: 0
-dashedName: part-71
+dashedName: part-72
 ---

 # --description--

-At the end of the `if` statement inside the `buyWeapon` function, add an `else` statement.
-Inside the `else` statement, set `text.innerText` to equal "You do not have enough gold to buy a weapon.".
+Once a player has the best weapon, they can't buy another one.
+Wrap all the code in the `buyWeapon` function inside another `if` statement.
+The condition should check if `currentWeapon` is less than 3 (the index of the last weapon).

 # --hints--